Colourful components in $k$-caterpillars and planar graphs: Conclusion

 \section{Conclusion}

-We prove that {\CC} and {\CP} remain \NP-complete on quaternary $2$\=/caterpillars, ternary $3$\=/caterpillars and binary $4$\=/caterpillars, where both the maximum degree and the hair length are bounded by small constants.
-Nevertheless, our linear-time algorithm for both problems on (cyclic) $1$\=/caterpillars, without restriction on the maximum degree, generalises the class of paths and cycles, and outperforms the previous best known algorithm for paths \cite{MR3810330}.
-Interestingly, our linear-time algorithm on (cyclic) $1$\=/caterpillars can easily be extended to a larger family of graphs, as long as the subgraphs connected to the backbone are colourful.

-In order to complete the dichotomy on $k$\=/caterpillars, we ask the following question: What is the complexity of the problems on binary $3$\=/caterpillars, binary $2$\=/caterpillars and ternary $2$\=/caterpillars?
+We provide two complexity dichotomies on trees: one with respect to the maximum degree (see \cref{dichotomy tree bounded degree}) and the other with respect to the smallest value $k$ such that the input tree is a $k$\=/caterpillar (see \cref{dichotomy k-caterpillar}).
+In order to complete the dichotomy on $k$\=/caterpillars with respect to the maximum degree, for every $k \in \mathbb{N}$, we ask the following question. \begin{question} What is the complexity of {\CC} and {\CP} on $3$\=/caterpillars with maximum degree~$3$, $2$\=/caterpillars with maximum degree~$3$ and $2$\=/caterpillars with maximum degree~$4$? \end{question}

-We also prove that {\CC} is \NP-complete on $5$\=/coloured planar graphs with maximum degree $4$ and on $12$-coloured planar graphs with maximum degree $3$.
-A natural question is to ask whether the problem remains \NP-complete when the number of colours is decreased but the maximum degree is $3$ or $4$.
+We also prove that {\CC} remains \NP\=/complete on $5$\=/coloured planar graphs with maximum degree~$4$ and on $12$-coloured planar graphs with maximum degree~$3$.
+A natural question is to ask whether this result is tight with respect to the number of colours and the maximum degree. \begin{question} What is the complexity of {\CC} on $4$\=/coloured (planar) graphs with maximum degree~$4$ and on $11$\=/coloured (planar) graphs with maximum degree~$3$? \end{question}

-\paragraph*{Acknowledgements} The authors wish to thank Marthe Bonamy for suggesting these problems, and Paul Ouvrard for our valuable discussions.
+\paragraph*{Acknowledgements} The authors wish to thank Marthe Bonamy for suggesting these problems and Paul Ouvrard for valuable discussions.